 The Types of Damages Injured Victims May Claim in Truck Accident Cases

 Truck accident cases often cause catastrophic injuries.
 Victims may claim general damages, special damages, and punitive damages.
 However, punitive damages are not awarded often.
-To obtain punitive damages in Montana, and the injured party must prove that the defendant guilty of actual malice or actual fraud.
+To obtain punitive damages in Montana, the injured party must prove that the defendant is guilty of actual malice or actual fraud.

 General damages refer to those losses that are less quantifiable and more abstract, such as pain and suffering and loss of enjoyment of life.
 The Montana Supreme Court has explained that general damages are damages the law would impute as the natural, necessary, and logical consequence of the wrong or breach.
-Special damages refer to losses that can be more easily quantified such as medical bills and lost earnings.
+Special damages refer to losses that can be more easily quantified, such as medical bills and lost earnings.
 The Montana Supreme Court has explained that special damages are the natural but not necessary result of the wrong or breach.

 The Most Common Injuries Victims Suffer During Truck Accidents

 Accident victims may suffer permanent or temporary disability after being involved in a truck accident.
-Unfortunately, many drivers and passengers of cars and SUVs die during truck accidents.
+Unfortunately, many drivers and passengers of cars and SUVs die in truck accidents.
 The following are some of the most common injuries victims suffer during truck accidents:

 - Traumatic brain injuries